ceautery/autery.net/src/static/blog/calculating-e.md

 The odd quote above is from one of Gardner's mathematical puzzles columns in Scientific American, and is a mnemonic aid for building the mathematical constant _e_ based on the lengths of each word, where the "O" from "O take guard" represents zero.
 Here's a quick Javascript console snippet showing how it works (and a shout out to my fellow regex nerds):

+    .codez
-    > a = "In showing a painting to probably a critical or venomous lady, anger dominates.
-O take guard, or she raves and shouts".split(/\W+O?/)
+    __>__ _a = "In showing a painting to probably a critical or venomous lady, anger dominates.
+O take guard, or she raves and shouts".split(/\W+O?/)_
-    ["In", "showing", "a", "painting", "to", "probably", "a", "critical", "or", "venomous", "lady", "anger", "dominates", "", "take", "guard", "or", "she", "raves", "and", "shouts"]
+      __["In", "showing", "a", "painting", "to", "probably", "a", "critical", "or", "venomous", "lady", "anger", "dominates", "", "take", "guard", "or", "she", "raves", "and", "shouts"]__
-    > b = ""; for (var c in a) b += a[c].length
+    __>__ _b = ""; for (var c in a) b += a[c].length_
-      "271828182845904523536"
-    > Math.E
-      2.718281828459045
+      __"271828182845904523536"__
+    __>__ _Math.E_
+      __2.718281828459045__

 _e_ is, of course, the base of natural logarithms, the number representing 100% interest compounded continuously, and appears in a host of other maths and natural phenomena.
 This isn't a detailed account of _e_ and its uses, but rather an explanation of what's going on under the hood when calculating _e_ using IEEE-754 double-precision binary floating points - the only number format used in Javascript.

 First off, Yes: Javascript doesn't have user-accessible integers.
 At all.
 It only has a primitive data type "number", represented by 64 bit floats, that users can manipulate.
-Curiously, the [EMCA 262 standard](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf) for Javascript calls for "abstract operations" which convert user accessible numbers to and from internal representations of signed or unsigned integers for various operations.
+Curiously, the [ECMA 262 standard](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf) for Javascript calls for "abstract operations" which convert user accessible numbers to and from internal representations of signed or unsigned integers for various operations.

 One of the built-in expressions that employs that is bit-shifting, which according to the spec converts the left and right sides of the expression to signed and unsigned 32 bit integers, respectively, e.g.: